 Natural Pesticide

-DE controls internal parasites and is also suitable for ants, cockroaches, scorpions, termites, flies, and spiders killer.
+DE controls internal parasites and is also suitable for ants, cockroaches, scorpions, termites, flies, and spider killers.
 It is an effective and organic alternative to any chemical pesticide.

 Natural Dewormer

-DE is considered a natural dewormer for your chickens and can be added to their diet to avoid internal worms and parasites from growing and multiplying.
-DE works as a natural dewormer by allowing the immune process and digestive system to eradicate the internal parasites.
+DE is considered a natural dewormer for your chickens and can be added to their diet to prevent internal worms and parasites from growing and multiplying.
+DE works as a natural dewormer by allowing the immune process and digestive system to eradicate internal parasites.

 It may be a recommended organic dewormer as it is one of the most natural and organic ways to get rid of internal pests.
 However, it is not as efficient as the chemical ones.